Sikuri

-Sikuri is a musical style from Bolivia consisting of siku players and drum accompaniment.
+Sikuri is a musical style from Bolivia and Peru consisting of siku players and drum accompaniment.
 There are usually around twenty siku players.
 As each siku cannot play all the notes of a scale, the siku players use an interlocking technique to play the entire melody.
 The drums produce a fast, pounding beat in the rhythm of huayño.

 Sikuri is often performed at festivals by the Aymara-speaking peoples near Lake Titicaca.